 Uveitis

-39. Which of the following is the recommended first-line treatment for non-infectious posterior uveitis associated with systemic autoimmune disease?
+39. Which of the following is a key diagnostic tool for determining posterior uveitis due to tuberculosis?

 Explanation: Study guide – Uveitis